Robust Failure Diagnosis of Microservice System through Multimodal Data: Introduction

-However, relying solely on single-modal data for diagnosing failures in microservice systems is not effective enough.
-Our empirical study of an open-source dataset shows the limitations of these methods (as seen in \tabref{table:background}).
-The reasons for this are twofold.
-First, a failure can impact multiple aspects of a service instance, causing more than one modality to exhibit abnormal patterns.
-Using just one data source cannot fully capture these patterns and accurately distinguish between different types of failures.
-Second, some types of failures may not be reflected in certain modalities, making it difficult for methods relying on that modality to identify these failures.
-After examining hundreds of service instance failures, we conclude that combining traces, logs, and metrics (\textit{multimodal}) is crucial for accurate diagnosis.
-For example, in \figref{fig:intro}, the red-marked service experienced a failure due to missing files.
+Moreover, we conduct an empirical study on an open-source dataset to verify the necessity of combining \textit{multimodal} data for robust failure diagnosis.
+As listed in \tabref{table:background}, the dataset contains failures caused by various reasons: high memory usage, incorrect deallocation, code bug, misconfiguration, network interruption, \etc. We examine hundreds of service instance failures and conclude that combining traces, logs, and metrics (\textit{multimodal}) is crucial for accurate diagnosis.
+For example, the microservice shown in \figref{fig:intro} is experiencing a failure due to missing files.
 It generated error messages in logs and a significant increase in status code 500 in related traces.
 Additionally, one of its metrics, network out bytes, dropped dramatically during this failure.

 These observations highlight the importance of incorporating multimodal data for robust failure diagnosis.

-Recently, the combination of multimodal data has garnered much attention in other fields~\cite{baltruvsaitis2018multimodal}, and a popular approach is to use Graph Neural Networks (GNNs)~\cite{kipf2016gcn, zhang2020deep}.
-Given that the dependency relationships in microservice systems form a natural graph structure, we apply GNNs to learn failure patterns in these systems to pinpoint the root cause instance and determine failure types.
-However, there are two main challenges in using GNNs for diagnosing failures in microservice systems:
+However, combining multimodal data for diagnosing failures in microservice systems faces two major challenges:

-(1) \textbf{Representation of multimodal data.} Service instance metrics are often in the form of time series (the bottom right of \figref{fig:intro}), while logs are usually semi-structured text (the middle right of \figref{fig:intro}) and traces often take the form of tree structures with spans as nodes (the top right of \figref{fig:intro}).
-It is challenging to find a unified representation of all this multimodal data that allows GNNs to utilize complementary information from each data type effectively.

-(2) \textbf{Imbalanced failure types.} Fault tolerance mechanisms in microservice systems often result in a high ratio of normal data to failure-related data.
-Some types of failures are much rarer than others, leading to an imbalance in the ratio of different types of failures (\tabref{table:background}).
+\begin{enumerate} \item \textbf{Representation of multimodal data.} The formats of metrics, logs, and traces are significantly different from each other.
+Service instance metrics are often in the form of time series (the bottom of \figref{fig:intro}), while logs are usually semi-structured text (the middle of \figref{fig:intro}) and traces often take the form of tree structures with spans as nodes (the top of \figref{fig:intro}).
+It is challenging to find a unified representation of all this multimodal data that fully utilizes complementary information from each data type. \item \textbf{Imbalanced failure types.} Fault tolerance mechanisms in microservice systems often result in a high ratio of normal data to failure-related data.
+Some types of failures are much rarer than others, leading to an imbalance in the ratio of different types of failures (\tabref{table:background}). \end{enumerate}